tudat-team/tudat-space/docs/source/_src_api/propagation_setup/acceleration_models/available.rst

     Requires the following environment models to be defined:

-    - Gravity field for body exerting acceleration.
+    - Gravity field for body exerting acceleration, see :ref:`environment_gravity_field_model` for non-default models.
-    - Current state of bodies undergoing and exerting acceleration, either from an Ephemeris model or from the numerical propagation.
+    - Current state of bodies undergoing and exerting acceleration, either from an Ephemeris model or from the numerical propagation, see :ref:`environment_ephemeris_model`.

 .. class:: Spherical Harmonic Gravity